A Closer Look at the Traits for Async

 of how that works are beyond the scope of this chapter, and you generally only

-need to think about this when writing a custom Future
+need to think about this when writing a custom Future implementation.
+We’ll

-, as this is the first time we’ve seen a
+focus instead on the type for self, as this is the first time we’ve seen a

-like type annotations for other function parameters, but with two key
+like type annotations for other function parameters but with two key

 differences:

-It can’t be just any type.
-It’s restricted to the type on which the method is implemented, a reference or smart pointer to that type, or a
+- It can’t be just any type.
+It’s restricted to the type on which the method is

 We’ll see more on this syntax in Chapter 18.
 For now,